 Before we explain how to buy someone out of a house, first a note of caution.
 Everyone who is named on the mortgage is jointly and separately liable for the payments.

 The formal term is jointly and severally, which means the same thing.
 If one person doesn’t pay their share, you’re both liable for the whole payment and will be chased by the lender and the credit score of all parties will be affected.
 That’s why it’s important to stay organised and make sure everyone knows their responsibilities.

 How to calculate buying someone out of a house

-If you’re joint owners and there’s no specific divorce settlement that dictates how equity is split, it's easy to calculate how to buy your ex-partner or co-owner out of a house.
-Being registered as joint owners means you both wholly own the property, so they will be entitled to 50% of the equity in the house.
+If you have a joint mortgage and there’s no specific divorce settlement that dictates how equity is split, it's easy to calculate how to buy your ex partner or co-owner out of a house.
+Being registered as joint owners means you both wholly own the property, so they will be entitled to 50% of the equity in the property.
 To buy them out, you need give them their share of the equity to buy them out in cash, then remove their name from the mortgage.

 If you’re registered as tenants in common, you each own a separate specified share - up to four people can be registered as owners this way.
 For example, two owners could have a 40% share each and the remaining two could have a 10% share each.
 This will be reflected in how much of the equity in the home each person owns.